-Annual contributions to the organization are based upon the shipping tonnages of Member States.
+Annual financial contributions to the organization are based upon the shipping tonnages of Member States.
 These contributions vary between 2 and 27 shares, according to the shipping tonnages of Governments.
-The table of tonnages and shares is contained in Annex 1.
-The value of a share is decided at every International Hydrographic Conference and can be obtained from the International Hydrographic Bureau.
-In 2016, the value of one share was 4 024,32€.
+The table of tonnages and shares is contained in Annex 3.
+The value of a share is decided at every session of the IHO Assembly and can be obtained from the IHO Secretariat.
+In 2018, the value of one share is 4 024,32€.